emlama/wireframerjs/README.md

 ```

 ### CSS/LESS/SASS
-This supports all of them with the idea that you should be able to bring your own framework.
-More TBD.
+Right now, all files except HTML files are copied over.
+Moreover, everything you put inside of a `<head>` tag is concatenated and added to the top of the page.
+That means you can add whatever CSS files you want and just include them.

+### Linking Pages
+You can link to your pages by just using their name like this `/pagename`.

 ### Annotations
 Where would wireframes be without documentation?
 You have a couple of options: